 On the other end of things, at the end of the clothes ‘life cycle’, tonnes and tonnes of clothes are being thrown away every year.
 Sometimes these thrift shops are so full of donated clothes that do their best to put them into a recycling scheme.
 But a lot of the time, what doesn’t sell will go into landfill, which is a massive waste and harmful for the environment.

-A lot of cheaper clothing nowadays are made out of a fabric called polyester.
+Polyester makes up a lot of cheaper clothing nowadays.
 There is so much of it because the material is very cheap to obtain, and as a piece of clothing it is pretty easy to maintain and look after.
 The problem is that polyester is a plastic, which contains a lot of nature-unfriendly chemicals.
 As a result, when this kind of material goes to landfill, its decomposition releases all these harmful chemicals into nature.
 What’s worse, is that plastic doesn’t decompose easily either – it can take 100 years or more to see it break down.
-But by then, the damage is already prevalent – you’ve seen how much damage plastic can do to the oceans, to the wildlife, and to the planet as a result.
+But by then, the damage is already prevalent – you see how much damage plastic can do to the oceans, to the wildlife, and to the planet as a result.
 If these animals start to die off from eating plastic, if wildlife and ecosystems dies, and these chemicals stay in our atmosphere, then the whole planet is thrown off balance.